 John P. Sullivan was a career police officer, now retired.
 Throughout his career he has specialized in emergency operations, terrorism, and intelligence.
 He is a Senior El Centro Fellow at Small Wars Journal, and Contributing Editor at Homeland Security Today.
 He served as a lieutenant with the Los Angeles County Sheriff’s Department, where he served as a watch commander, operations lieutenant, headquarters operations lieutenant, service area lieutenant, tactical planning lieutenant, and in command and staff roles for several major national special security events and disasters.

-John P. Sullivan is a career police officer.
-He currently serves as a lieutenant with the Los Angeles County Sheriff’s Department.
+Sullivan received a lifetime achievement award from the National Fusion Center Association in November 2018 for his contributions to the national network of intelligence fusion centers.
 He is also an adjunct researcher at the Vortex Foundation in Bogotá, Colombia.
-He completed the CREATE Executive Program in Counter-Terrorism at the University of Southern California and holds a Bachelor of Arts in Government form the College of William and Mary, a Master of Arts in Urban Affairs and Policy Analysis from the New School for Social Research, and a PhD, doctorate in Information and Knowledge Society, from the Internet Interdisciplinary Institute (IN3) at the Open University of Catalonia (Universitat Oberta de Catalunya) in Barcelona.
+He completed the CREATE Executive Program in Counter-Terrorism at the University of Southern California and holds a Bachelor of Arts in Government form the College of William and Mary, a Master of Arts in Urban Affairs and Policy Analysis from the New School for Social Research, and a PhD in Information and Knowledge Society from the Internet Interdisciplinary Institute (IN3) at the Open University of Catalonia (Universitat Oberta de Catalunya) in Barcelona.
 His doctoral thesis was “Mexico’s Drug War: Cartels, Gangs, Sovereignty and the Network State.”
-His current research focus is the impact of transnational organized crime on sovereignty in Mexico and other countries.
+His current research focus is the impact of transnational organized crime on sovereignty in Mexico, Brazil, and other countries.